NOAA-EPIC/generic-data-uploader/README.md

 3) Save data of interest to migrate to cloud within the repository's "main" folder & structure the data on-premise as you would like it structured in cloud.
 For example, the relative directory of "FILENAME.tar.gz" should be saved under the "current_land_da_release_data" folder within the repository's "main" folder on-premise for its object's key to be set as "current_land_da_release_data/FILENAME.tar.gz" in cloud.

-4) Execute the following command within the terminal to migrate the data to cloud:
+4) Execute the following command within the terminal to migrate each individual data file w/in the data folder to cloud as individual objects.
+*Note: Each object will have their keys set as their data directory/location as seen on their local source's disk.
+It is required that the data of interest has its permissions set to readable.

    * python upload_nested_files2cloud.py -b BUCKET_NAME -m PARENT_DATA_FOLDERNAME_TO_MIGRATE_TO_CLOUD